asadmoosvi/scripts/README.md

     - need a valid TASTEDIVE key (set it in the `TASTEDIVE_KEY` env var)
     - imdb based search results will be shown if OMDB key is also present
 - search_torrent (search for torrents on piratebay)
+- hn.py (fetch the top hackernews links of the day)

 ## where to get the keys?